Best Cash Back Credit Cards in Canada

 While getting rewards back is awesome, being in debt isn’t.
 Because you earn money every time you make purchases with your card, you could be tempted to overspend and wind up in credit card debt in order to maximize your cash back rebate.
 But, to receive the full benefits of this type of rewards credit card, you should be in the habit of paying off your balance in full and on time each month.
 Otherwise, the rewards you receive from spending on your credit card are no longer “free”; you’ll be paying for them in the form of interest payments.

 How do I choose the best cash back credit card?

 When selecting the best cash back credit card for you, you need to look at the following: your financial preferences (i.e. do you want to pay an annual fee?), financial situation (i.e. what is your income?) and where you spend your money (i.e. do you spend more on specific things than others?).
 By understanding these factors, you’ll be able to receive the personalized recommendations from Ratehub.ca’s comparison tool since it will take all this information into consideration and display the best cash back cards which will maximize your net reward.

 How can I maximize cash back rewards?

 The best cash back credit card will vary per person because not all cash back cards offer a standard cash back return.
-Some cash back credit cards will offer higher cash back returns for specific purchases (e.g. Scotia Momentum Visa Infinite offers 4% on gas and groceries, 2% on recurring payments and drug store purchases and 1% on everything else).
+Some cash back credit cards will offer higher cash back returns for specific purchases (e.g. Scotia Momentum Visa Infinite offers 4% on gas and recurring payments, 2% on gas and public transit, and 1% on everything else).
 Therefore, by understanding where you spend your money while you’re searching for a new credit card, you can maximize the amount of cash back you receive.

 Other Types of Credit Cards